-of the TSP, the cost of any feasible tour that has a given partial tour surely can be bounded from below by the cost of the partial tour: the sum of the edge weights for the edges in the partial tour.
+In traversing the search tree, we may come to a node that represents a set of feasible solutions, all of which are provably more costly than a feasible solution already found.
+When this occurs, we prune this node of the search tree: We discontinue further exploration of this set of feasible solutions.
+In the example of the TSP problem, the cost of any feasible tour that has a given partial tour surely can be bounded from below by the cost of the partial tour: the sum of the edge weights for the edges in the partial tour.
 (In our experiments, we use a Held-Karp lower bound, which is stronger but more computationally complex.)
-If the lower bound for a node is higher than the current upper bound (i.e., best known complete solution), then the cost of all complete solutions (e.g., tours) represented by the node is higher than a complete solution that is already known: The node is pruned (see Papadimitriou and Steiglitz [1] for a more complete discussion of branch-and-bound).
-Figure 41.1 gives a basic, sequential branch-and-bound algorithm.
+If the lower bound for a node is higher than the current upper bound (i.e., best known complete solution), then the cost of all complete solutions (e.g., tours) represented by the node is higher than a complete solution that is already known: The node is pruned.
+Please see Papadimitriou and Steiglitz [23] for a more complete discussion of branch-and-bound.
+Fig. 8 gives a basic, sequential branch-and-bound algorithm.